-The Board of Directors of OAL provides oversight of our approach to climate change which includes how the Bank manage climate-related risks and opportunities.
+The Board of Directors of OAL provides oversight of our approach to climate change which includes how the Bank manages climate-related risks and opportunities.
 The Board is responsible for approving the climate risk statement and climate related strategy.
-Climate-related issues are brought to the attention of the Board by the Chief Risk Officer of OAL during regular board meetings.

-A Climate Risk Management Working Group is established to carry out the duties in relation to the climate risk management functions.
-The working group consists of several departments (including Marketing, Credit, Human Resources & Administration, Compliance, Finance & Accounting and Risk Management) and is responsible for identifying and assessing climate-related risk and opportunities, discussing goals and strategy and reviewing annual climate risk disclosure report.
-The working group reports to the Managing Director for support and recommendation to the Board for approval.
+A Climate Risk Management Working Group was established in June 2023 to carry out the duties in relation to the climate risk management functions.
+The working group, led by the Acting Chief Risk Officer, consists of Head of departments including Marketing, Credit, Human Resources & Administration, Legal & Compliance, Finance & Accounting and Risk Management).
+The working group meets semi-annually, and when required, to discuss, identify and assess climate-related risk and opportunities, review goals and strategy, as well as the annual climate risk disclosure report.
+The working group reports to the Managing Director for support and recommendations to the Board for approval.
+Risk Management Department is responsible for the coordination and hosting of the regular meetings of the working group, which include consolidation and circulation of document to relevant personnel, and reporting the status of climate risk management initiatives and implementation process to the Board for oversight.